PsychoDude/vtol-app/src/checklists/f45a/takeoff-CATOBAR.md

-# F-45A CATOBAR Takeoff Checklist
+# F-45A Ghost CATOBAR Takeoff Checklist

 1. Taxi to and hold short of catapult.
 2. Set launch bar EXTEND.